The Siege of Boston took place in Boston during the American Revolution.

-The Siege of Boston was the beginning phase of the American Revolution in Massachusetts, during which American militiamen surrounded and trapped the British army inside Boston.
+The siege was the beginning phase of the Revolutionary War, during which American militiamen surrounded and trapped the British army inside Boston.

 The siege began on April 19, 1775, when British troops retreated to Boston after the Battles of Lexington and Concord, during which the Shot Heard Round the World had taken place, and ended on March 17, 1776 when the British finally fled Boston by sea.